Craig Hughes – Partner and Head of Offshore services

 Contact Menzies Offshore team

-To speak to a partner or for more information about the private client services we offer to individuals, please contact one of the Menzies LLP offices or complete our contact from below.
+To speak to a member of the offshore tax team or for more information about the private client services we offer to individuals, please contact one of the Menzies LLP offices or complete our contact form below.